Forum

 What is value investing?

-Answered by Sophia Miller | 8 months ago 3 Answers
+Answered by Sophia Miller | 1 year ago 3 Answers

 The premise of value investing is that the market isn’t always efficient in pricing a company’s intrinsic value.
 A value investor seeks to exploit these inefficiencies to profit from them.
 This is usually by being contrarian and going against the herd (all typical value investing terms).
 It’s the strategy most associated with the common investing phrase ‘buy low, sell high’.
 The value investor seeks out value stocks that are trading below their book value.